 There are more minority students than ever graduating with bachelor's degrees in biology -- the most common undergraduate degree for pre-med students.
-However, in spite of this increase, the percentage of minority students completing medical school requirements and applying to medical school has remained the same.
+However, in spite of this increase, minority medical school admissions have not grown, and the percentage of minority students completing medical school requirements and applying to medical school has remained the same.
 Medical schools, along with most colleges and universities, are committed to building diversity in their student populations, but many racial and ethnic populations are underrepresented to their numbers in the general population.

 Improved Access: Minority physicians are more likely to treat minority and indigent patients and to work in underserved areas.

 Increased Patient Satisfaction: Minority patients are more likely to choose minority physicians and are better able to relate to them.
 Trust and respect levels for both the patient and the physician are better.

 Culturally Competent Care: Increased minority representation in medical school and in the physician workforce creates an atmosphere for all doctors to become more culturally competent in their practice of medicine, and to provide the best care to a diverse population.
 Assumptions and perceptions of racial, ethnic, and cultural differences can be challenged by a diverse student peer group.

 Get Your Name On the List